The perfect opportunity to go abroad for the first time

 Costs do not include airfare, round trip transport from the airport to the London Study Centre, personal expenses and entertainment not within the program design.

 Students should plan to arrive in London on Wednesday, January 3 and to depart on Wednesday, January 24.

 Professor Ed Grasso

-In the Socialist Republic of Vietnam we will explore the Cu Chi Tunnels near Saigon, visit clothing manufacturers in Hoi An, and walk the grounds of the Forbidden Purple City in Hue, the former imperial capital of past Vietnamese dynasties.
-In the capital city of Hanoi we will visit Ho Chi Minh’s House, the Temple of Literature and enjoy “Roi Nuoc” a traditional water puppet show.
-While in Cambodia we will ride elephants and explore the more than 100 sacred temples of Angkor Wat built between the 9th and 13th centuries in honor of the Khmer Kings.
+In Thailand we will visit ancient temples in Bangkok, ride elephants at the Lampang training center and visit a hill tribe village near Chiang Mai.
+While in the Socialist Republic of Vietnam we will explore the CuChi Tunnels near Saigon, visit clothing manufacturers in Hoi An, and walk the grounds of the Forbidden Purple City in Hue, the former imperial capital of past Vietnamese dynasties.
+In the capital city of Hanoi we will visit Ho Chi Minh’s House, the Temple of Literature and enoy “Roi Nuoc” a traditional water puppet show.
+While in Cambodia we will explore the more than 100 sacred temples of Angkor Wat built between the 9th and 13th centuries in honor of the Khmer Kings.
 Evaluation will be based on group project, paper, journal and intercultural interactions.
 Open to all majors.

 Professor Yanira Angulo-Cano